Finding God Through the Confusion of Religion

 Before I became a Christian I had quite a low opinion of religion.
 I still do.
 Try explaining how you can be a Christian and have a problem with religion.

 If you define it as the belief in God then by that definition I am religious.
 I absolutely believe in God.
-However, before I became a Christian that’s not how I understood things at all.
+However, that’s not how I understood things at all before I became a Christian.
 There’s a broad view and a narrow view of religion.

 What’s the Difference?

 When I hear the word religion, I’m thinking of the broader view.
 I’m thinking about the things that appear to be religious to others.
-However, a truly religious person (in the narrowest sense) is fixed on God.
-There’s a difference.
-Because C.S.
-Lewis puts things into words in a way that I can’t, this is what I’m trying to explain:
+However, a truly religious person (in the narrowest sense) is fixed on God (Jesus Christ to be more exact, as God (The Father) gave Jesus (The Son) all authority over heaven and earth.
+(Matthew 28:16-20 )

 What I Believe

 People will call this belief narrow minded, but it takes faith like a child to enter the Kingdom of God.
-(Matthew 18:2-4) This isn’t narrow minded.
-It’s the complete opposite.
+(Matthew 18:2-4) It’s actually the complete opposite of narrow minded.

-Child like faith means accepting things that others believe is foolish.
-This isn’t even possible without God’s help.
+Child like faith means accepting things that others believe is utterly foolish.
+This isn’t even possible without God’s help through the Holy Spirit.
 (1 Corinthians 2:6-16) It also means humbling ourselves before God.
 (1 Peter 5:6-7)

 “Jesus is “‘the stone you builders rejected, which has become the cornerstone.’
 Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.” –Acts 4:11-12